UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/methods.md

 ## Data sources

-Public Health England (PHE) collects data on all SARS-CoV-2 COVID-19 PCR tests taken in hospital laboratories across England.
-Laboratory data systems automatically feed into PHE’s Second Generation Surveillance System (SGSS) daily.
-A weekly extract of all Pillar 1 cases, those with medical need and critical key workers, is taken.
+Public Health England (PHE) collects data on all SARS-CoV-2 (COVID-19) tests performed in NHS laboratories across England.
+Laboratory data systems provide an automatic daily feed of test results into PHE’s Second Generation Surveillance System (SGSS).

-The NHS collects data on all hospital attendances and admissions for payment by results.
-These data are collated by NHS Digital and sent daily to PHE via the Secondary Uses Service (SUS) on admitted patient stays and the Emergency Care Dataset (ECDS) data collections on Accident and Emergency (A&E) attendances.
+The NHS collects data on all hospital attendances and admissions.
+These data are collated by NHS Digital and sent daily to PHE via the Secondary Uses Service (SUS) and Emergency Care Dataset (ECDS) data collections.
+SUS data record admitted patient stays, ECDS records Accident and Emergency (A&E) attendances.

 ## Data preparation and linkage